What are the Scholars with Diverse Abilities Program (SDAP)?

 How do I apply?

 Please see our program website tab 'Apply' where you will find a page dedicated to applying to SDAP.
-Applications are due December 1 to be considered for admission for fall semester of the following year.
+Applications are due December 1 to be considered for admission for the fall semester of the following year.

 Is there a summer school option?